valenciafu/design-challenge/README.md

 Finally, here are a few things we want you to remember when designing:

 - What information and functions are integral (that address specific pain points of Penn students!)
-- Ask how the user will *interact* with the application before you consider exactly how it works
+- Ask how the user will *interact* with the application before you consider exactly how it looks
 - Edge cases regarding data or user behavior, and how to account for them
 - This is a complex application, so be wary of getting bogged down in the specifics - ie. instead of looking up and writing out the *exact* College requirements, just put placeholders.
 - **Don't get overwhelmed!** We want to see how you approach a design problem, think through its fundamental issues, and represent that in a mockup/prototype.
 We do not expect a perfect, 100% complete app design!